 In the Botanical Garden, plant are grown primarily to be used for research and education at the University, and for activities aimed at preschools and schools.
 The Garden also contributes to preserving biological diversity.

-Students in the Botanical Gardens and by Linnaeus
+Students in the Linnaean Gardens

-Of course, you do not need to be studying to visit the Botanical Garden.
-Why not sunbathe, play boule, revise, or just sit under a tree and enjoy the view, scents and sounds!
+Of course, you do not need to be studying to visit The Botanical Garden.
+Why not sunbathe, play boule, revise, or just sit under a tree and enjoy the view, scents, and sounds?

 We run and develop the Botanical Garden